 If you are experiencing flu-like symptoms, we ask that for everyone’s safety, you do not come to the hospital at this time.
 You should call ahead to the clinic in case it is necessary to reschedule your appointment if your appointment is not cancelled.

 Your safety is important to us.
-We have safety measures put in to prevent the spread of infections.
+We have safety measures put in place to prevent the spread of infections.
 It is also important to wash your hands frequently, including when entering and leaving the hospital and before eating or drinking.

 QCH – like other hospitals in the region – has supplies put aside for events like this.
 We have appropriate supplies to get us through a hurdle should we face one.